OBJECTIVES

 production.

-The primary objective for our client and our team became to achieve
+The primary objective for both the client and the engineering team was

 SOLUTIONS